 1. Thread the leader through the hook eye.

-2. Form a large loop (at least 6") below the shank.
+2. Form 6-inch loop below the shank.

 3. Pinch the loop against the shank with one hand, then wrap the front “leg” of the loop tightly around the shank toward the hook bend, keeping the wraps tight against one another.

 4. After making six wraps, pull on the standing part of the line to close the loop and tighten the wraps around the shank.
 Slide the wraps to the hook eye and finish tightening the knot by pulling on both strands.
 Trim the tag end.